-- 1. Preset instrument controls and obtain a baseline trace. - Apply the signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used. - 3.
-Verify that the VOLTS/DIV Variable control is in the CAL detent and set the Coupling switch to GND. - Vertically position the baseline trace to the center horizontal graticule line.
+- 2. Apply the signal to either vertical-channel input connector and set the VERTICAL MODE switch to display the channel used. - 3.
+Verify that the VOLTS/DIV Variable control is in the CAL detent and set the Input Coupling switch to GND. - 4.
+Vertically position the baseline trace to the center horizontal graticule line.
 This establishes the ground reference location.